Garmin eTrex 20x Hiking GPS Review

-The Garmin eTrex 20x is your best bet for a dedicated, outdoor ready hiking GPS.
+The Garmin eTrex 20x is your best bet for an inexpensive, dedicated, outdoor ready hiking GPS.
 There are more expensive models, and smartphone alternatives, but for a lot of hikers, the eTrex 20x will give you the best bang for the buck.
-Here's why I recommend it.
+Here’s why I recommend it.

 The eTrex 20x is a small, outdoor ready mapping GPS unit.
 You can follow a pre-made track or route, or navigate to a waypoint.
 Or you can navigate by looking at the loaded maps on the small color screen.
 It’s waterproof, rugged, and outdoor ready (so unlike most phones, you can drop it without shattering the screen).